 Michelle, her teacher customers, and her class were all surprised at how quick and easy it was to get started with Easel Activities.
 Here’s a few tips on using Easel to enhance your own instructional practice:

 1. Set the stage and develop learning habits early with students.
 One thing Michelle says she wishes she’d done with her students is introduce them to Easel Activities during the first week of school.
 Introducing Easel early could help her set expectations from the get-go and get students and families comfortable with the platform right away.

 2. Differentiate activities to accommodate all your students’ learning needs.
 While Michelle’s first-graders are all English speakers this year, some years she’s teaching multiple students who are learning English as an additional language.
 Easel Activities make it easy for her support students who might need:

 - Scaffolding — she can write notes and questions in the margins for individual students

 - Visual cues — she can highlight words or phrases within a passage to support reading comprehension

 - Virtual manipulatives — she can offer intuitive drag-and-drop shapes, text, and images for visual or kinesthetic learners

 3. Be prepared for last-minute changes to plans.
-Districts are slowly bringing students back to school for in-person learning, but there are still plenty of unknowns, like home-life hardships, that can make it challenging to stick to plans.
-Easel Activities give teachers like Michelle more flexibility to adapt their daily lessons, no matter where and how they’re happening next.
+While districts continue to bring students back to school for in-person learning, there are still plenty of unknowns that can make it challenging to stick to plans.
+Easel Activities gives teachers like Michelle more flexibility to adapt their daily lessons, no matter where and how they’re happening next.

 How are you using Easel?